sundosAlshutwi/Portfolio/README.md

 - Fonts: Sora & Work Sans (Google Fonts)

 ## View the site
-Open `portfolio-modern_7.html` in any browser, or enable GitHub Pages (Settings → Pages → deploy from main branch) to view it live.
+Open `My portfolio.html` in any browser, or enable GitHub Pages (Settings → Pages → deploy from main branch) to view it live.